donatmarko/ivao-aipcoord/README.md

 PS: I used this tool for OMAE, LZBB, LHCC, LAAA and LHKR IVAC2 FIRdefinitons and for several WebEye FIR shapes and it worked nicely.

 ## Support?
-Should you have any ideas, questions or bugreports, get in touch with me via email or Discord.
+Should you have any ideas, questions or bugreports, open a new issue and I will try my best to deal with.